-Sensory deprivation and dark cells prohibited

-There are various forms of solitary confinement.
+Sensory deprivation and dark cells prohibited There are various forms of solitary confinement.
 The most extreme occurs when an individual is held entirely on his or her own and is subject to sensory deprivation by lack of access to light, sound or fresh air in what are often called "dark cells".
 This form of isolation should never be imposed as a punishment.
 There should be a similar injunction against holding small groups of prisoners in such an environment.

-In a judgement in 1983 the European Commission of Human Rights was quite clear about the consequences of such confinement:
+In a judgement in 1982 the European Commission of Human Rights was quite clear about the consequences of such confinement:

-...complete sensory isolation coupled with total social isolation, can destroy the personality and constitutes a form of treatment which cannot be justified by the requirements of security or any other reason.
+...complete sensory isolation coupled with total social isolation, can destroy the personality and constitutes a form of treatment which cannot be justified by the requirements of security or any other reason.37

-[Application No. 843/78 (1983)] in the case of Kröcher and Möller v.
-Switzerland, para 62]
+European Commission for Human Rights, Judgement in the case of Kröcher and Möller v.
+Switzerland, 1982